 Jonathan G Hardman

-Professor & Head, Anaesthesia & Critical Care, University of Nottingham
+Professor of Anaesthesia, University of Nottingham

-Consultant in Anaesthesia & Perioperative Medicine, NUH NHS Trust
+Consultant Anaesthetist, NUH NHS Trust

 Experience